Distinction presented to DL1VDL at the HAMRADIO 2019

 Pictures and short stories like this are always welcome!
 Please contact

 the HSC Webmaster.
-See the Imprint for address.
+See the legal notice for address.

-This picture shows HSC member René, DL2JRM (1804) at his QRL in Afghanistan.
+This picture, which we received from René, shows him, DL2JRM (1804) at his QRL in Afghanistan.

 René had been deployed

 there while serving a as communication expert.
 He also was QRV on the amateur radio bands as YA/DL2JRM and YA7X.

 HSC members Art SP3CW (1821) (left) and Danny MØGMT (1802) (right)